 Dr. Brazaitis received her Bachelor of Arts degree in Psychology from the University of Pennsylvania and her masters and doctorate in Counseling Psychology from Teachers College, Columbia University.
 She is a member of the American Psychological Association and is a licensed psychologist in the state of New York.

-Dr. Tye has taught courses on small and large group dynamics, the exercise of authority in leadership, and psychological analysis of organizations and non-profit management practices.
-Currently, Dr. Tye is an adjunct faculty member in the Social and Organizational Psychology Department at Columbia University, teaching courses in Organizational Change and Consultation and Group Dynamics.
-Dr. Tye holds a Bachelor’s degree in Psychology from the University of Nebraska as well as a Master’s of Arts, a Master’s of Education, and a Doctorate degree in Counseling Psychology from Columbia University.
-Dr. Tye is a member of the New York Center for the Study of Groups, Organizations and Social Systems, Board President of the Pratt-Heins Foundation, and a board member of the Brooklyn Conservatory of Music.
+Dr. Tye holds a Bachelor’s degree in Psychology from the University of Nebraska as well as a Master’s of Arts, a Master’s of Education, and a Doctorate degree in Counseling Psychology from Teachers College, Columbia University.
+He is a board member for the Brooklyn Conservatory of Music and is the Board President of the Pratt-Heins Foundation.

 Debra A. Noumair is Founder and Director of the Executive Masters Program in Change Leadership (XMA), Director of Executive Education Programs in Change and Consultation, and Associate Professor in Social-Organizational Psychology in the Department of Organization and Leadership at Teachers College, Columbia University.
 Professor Noumair is currently engaged in teaching, research, consulting, and coaching; the focus of her work is on applying systems psychodynamics to executive education as well as to organization change at multiple levels with individuals, teams, and organizations.
 She teaches courses on organization change and consultation and executive coaching.